nao1215/gup/README.md

 # gup - Update binaries installed by "go install"
 ![demo](./doc/img/demo.gif)

 **gup** command update binaries installed by "go install" to the latest version. gup updates all binaries in parallel, so very fast.
 It also provides subcommands for manipulating binaries under \$GOPATH/bin (\$GOBIN).
 It is a cross-platform software that runs on Windows, Mac and Linux.

-[The release page](https://github.com/nao1215/gup/releases) contains packages in .deb, .rpm, and .apk formats.
+If you are using oh-my-zsh, then gup has an alias set up.
+The alias is `gup - git pull --rebase`.
+Therefore, please make sure that the oh-my-zsh alias is disabled (e.g. $ \gup update).

 ![sample](./doc/img/sample.png)